Forwall100/untangle/README.md

 # Untangle

-This project provides a command-line tool to process and manage metadata for files, directories, and URLs.
-Using a large language model, it generates a summary, title, and tags for each file, making it easier to search and filter them later.
+This project provides a command-line tool for organizing files, directories, and URLs.
+Using an advanced language model, it generates summary information, title and tags for each file, which makes it easier to search and filter them later.

 ## 🛠 Features